thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

   2 |        1 | Oscar | Best Achievement in Music Written for Motion Pictures, Original Song | 2014-03-01 16:00:00-08
 ```

 For each column, choose what you think is the appropriate data type.
 When you're finished, execute the SQL command in the `movie_junkies_dev` database.
 Use `\dt` REPL command to verify that the table was created correctly.

+Next, use the `ALTER TABLE` SQL command to add a `did_win` column to the `awards` table to track whether or not the movie won the award.
+Again, choose what you think is the appropriate data type.
+When you're finished, execute the SQL command in the `movie_junkies_dev` database.
+Use `\dt` REPL command to verify that the table was altered correctly.

 Once you're satisfied, destroy the table with the `DROP TABLE` SQL command.
 Again, use the `\dt` REPL command to verify the table has been dropped.